CoalDev/gmail-cookies-research/README.md

         - StoredCacheState - A cache state that could be returned to, so you won't make more requests
         - StoredCacheHitCounters - Stores a URL that is accessed a lot in the cache
         - So in general, it just caches stuff, but not really important stuff, like emails
- - What does it keep in the local storage ❌
+ - What does it keep in the local storage when live using the browser ❌
     - It doesn't keep interesting stuff like keys to use so you could login in with.
     - It stores stuff like:
         - initialLoadStartCount - Just a number, doesn't really matter
         - PeopleStackExperiments - Not sure what that is, a big json array with values I don't understand and didn't research further
         - So in general, it doesn't look that interesting.
+ - What does it keep in the local storage/indexed db after closing the browser ❌
+    - The exact same thing as when using the browser live, so nothing interesting.
  - How does the `Remember Me` feature work ❌
     - The feature doesn't exist, it used to, but now Google manages the cookies in a smart way that doesn't require this feature
  - Will logging out disconnect the session ✅